Add GPG keys to verify signed commits

 If you don't have GPG keys, download and install the GnuPG command-line tool from the GnuPG download page.
 Then generate a key pair.
 For details, see the GnuPG documentation.
 Because GPG keys require your email address, make sure to provide your PulseUno account email.

-When you have a pair of GPG keys, add a public key to PulseUno.
+When you have a pair of GPG keys, add the public key to PulseUno.

 To add a public GPG key:

 Click the user icon at the top right and select Preferences.

 - In the sidebar, select Preferences > GPG Keys.

 - On the GPG Keys page, click New GPG Key .